HOW TO GET STARTED WITH BABY LED WEANING FIRST FOODS

 Remember when I said that I started doing baby led weaning by accident?

-Well, these are the very reasons why and how it happened.
+Well, these are the very reasons why and how it happened for my children.
+It was just a natural progression.

 I could no longer keep up doing the puree’s because when my first born turned 7 months I fell pregnant again.